allennrbc/Software-Tools-Spring-2024/README.md

 ![HealthInsuranceAccess](Images/HealthInsuranceAccess.PNG)

 The Patient Protection and Affordable Care Act (ACA) became law on March 23, 2010 and since then, the quantity of uninsured individuals has decreased, while the quantity of those insured by Medicaid and Medicare have mostly trended upward (the trend in medicare however may be due more to an aging population rather than any change in policy).
-Additionally, since 2010, the percentage of people insured through their employer has decreased while the percentage receiving insurance independently (or the “non-group population) remained relatively consistent.
+Additionally, since 2010, the percentage of people insured through their employer has decreased while the percentage receiving insurance independently (or the “non-group population") remained relatively consistent.

 Since the goal of the ACA was to allow access to healthcare for all Americans, a reduction in the number of uninsured individuals as well as a continued trend in this direction since 2010 signifies a possible potential impact.